List of Melrose Place characters: Brett Cooper

 Coop is portrayed by Linden Ashby.
 Introduced in season six, Brett 'Coop' Cooper was a surgeon who was initially revealed as having had an affair with Kimberly while he was treating her from her car accident in season two, while he was married to Lexi.
 After he and Lexi got divorced, he moved to Los Angeles, after hearing about Kimberly's death.
 Afterwards, he began seeing Megan.
 However, he soon learned that Lexi's father left him an inheritance, which he could only obtain if he remarried her.
-Though he initially declined, but later discovered that Lexi had been set up to take the fall in her father's embezzlement scheme, and needed five million dollars as a result.
+Though he initially declined, he later discovered that Lexi had been set up to take the fall in her father's embezzlement scheme, and needed five million dollars as a result.
 To help solve this problem, he entered a platonic marriage with Lexi, and both claimed the inheritance.
-Although the marriage was supposed to be platonic, Lexi managed to seduce Brett, causing Megan to leave him.
-Highly resentful, Brett lured Lexi on a sailing trip and attempted to kill her during a storm.
+Although the marriage was supposed to be platonic, Lexi managed to seduce Coop, causing Megan to leave him.
+Highly resentful, Coop lured Lexi on a sailing trip and attempted to kill her during a storm.
 Megan however, secretly followed them and saved Lexi's life.
-Afterwards, Brett left Melrose Place, and Megan and Lexi became friends.
+Afterwards, Coop left Melrose Place, and Megan and Lexi became friends.